tobinharris/one-hour/README.md

 ## Google Analytics

   To add Google Analytics uncomment block in app/index.html file and change UA-XXXXXX-X to be your site's ID.

+## Hosting project on GitHub

+To host project please follow the instruction https://pages.github.com/ Just need to clone this project to your repository and create gh-pages branch.
+Fire up a browser and go to http://username.github.io/repository.